 Other Public Toilets in Lowestoft

-There are additional public toilets in the town that are not management by the Town Council.
-These are at Gordon Road, the Pavilion and on the South Beach Lower Promenade which have been retained by WDC although we understand this is under review.
+There are additional public toilets in the town that are not managed by the Town Council.
+These are at Gordon Road, the East Point Pavilion and on the South Beach Lower Promenade/Jubilee Parade which have been retained by WDC although we understand this is under review.
 There are additionally toilets at the Britten Centre bus station and also one at the train station.
-The toilets in Gordon Road are the most used public toilets in the town 9Waveney Norse figures) and are key to the future of the town centre.
+The toilets in Gordon Road are the most used public toilets in the town (Waveney Norse figures) and are key to the future of the town centre.
 Those along the South Beach are obviously key to our tourist economy and for beach users.
 There is a possibility that WDC may seek to close or transfer these toilets.
 Whilst the cost for maintaining these toilets would place additional burden on the town council, we would recommend that rather than lose those facilities the town council should take them on and then look to negotiate a separate maintenance contract for toilet provision, at least for those toilets not maintained by onsite staff.

 With regard to the toilets at the bus and train station we should work with the organisations involved to ensure that these facilities continue to be available and are well maintained and, if possible, improved.
-The last Government were committed to strong links between public transport and public toilet provision, whilst those at the bus station are adequate the single toilet at the train station seems minimal.
+The last Government paper on public toilets were noted the strong links between public transport and public toilet provision, whilst those at the bus station are adequate the single toilet at the train station seems minimal.
 Perhaps, with the planned regeneration of the train station we could encourage them to add in further unisex public toilets especially if it is to be a public space/hall/café.

 Additionally, the location and need for public toilets should be considered as part of our Neighbourhood Plan.

-Recommended Schedule of Renovation
+RECOMMENDED SCHEDULE OF RENOVATION

 Some toilets need greater planning or are dependent on other work taking place which takes them out of the toilet renovation schedule.
 This would include the Triangle toilets and those at Normanston, Fen Park and Belle Vue.
 Those at the Triangle would be better dealt with when looking at options for the area where the toilets and sails are currently.

 Normanston needs a major review and consideration of use of the space and facilities as well as looking for external funding.
-Fen Park can be dealt with as a stand alone build and finding could be drawn from CIL/S106 and maybe external funding.
-Belle Vue should be considered separately along with talking to the HAZ about options.
+Fen Park can be dealt with as a stand alone build and funding could be drawn from CIL/S106 and possible other external funding.
+Belle Vue should be considered separately, along with talking to the HAZ about options.

-The suggested priority for our other toilets is:
+The suggested priority for our other toilets is (starting with the highest):

 Sparrow’s Nest – this state of these toilets lets down our cultural park and could be refurbished without major structural work.